 Community Involvement Coordinator

 One Library Square

 40 E. St. Claire St.

 The 120-acre Reilly Tar & Chemical Corporation site has been used for the production of specialty chemicals and related products since the early 1950s.
-Until 1972, a coal-tar refining and wood treatment facility, using creosote, operated on the site.
-A trench, a landfill, and several pits used to dispose of wastes are located onsite.
+Until 1972, a coal-tar refining and wood treatment facility that used creosote also operated at the site.
+Site operators used a trench, a landfill and several pits on site to dispose of wastes generated from operations.
 A lime pond received boiler cooling water.
-The site is fenced.
-There are approximately 5,200 residents living within three miles of the site, using groundwater for drinking water supplies.
-Since the early 1950s, Reilly has opereated a specialty chemical plant on the northern portion of the property.
-Aboveground tanks and process equipment cover much of the northern third of the site.
-All residents in the area are now on city water.
+Waste handling practices resulted in ground water and soil contamination.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

 Ground water monitoring and chemical production operations are ongoing.
 Construction of a solar energy generation facility over the remedy covers on the southern 45 acres of the site is underway and expects to be completed in 2014.

 - Second five-year review (PDF) (pp, 230K) June 2005